vibe-io/cdk-extensions/src/glue-tables/README.md

 ```

 ### Glue
 Creates a Glue table using constructs from the **cdk_extensions/glue** module.
-Columns are created for all expected ALB log fields.
+Table schema is configured for expected ALB log fields.

 The following partition keys are set:
 - `source`